UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 # Practical 1 Pre-Setup: Ubuntu Installation, Intro to Linux and Reference

+## Assumed Background and Expectations
+This course assumes that students are comfortable with:
+- Basic programming (Python and/or C++)
+- Using a terminal and command-line tools
+- Editing configuration files
+- Installing software using a package manager

+You are not expected to be an expert Linux user at the start of the course.
+However, you are expected to be able to follow technical documentation independently and to troubleshoot basic setup issues.
+Setting up and maintaining a functional development environment is considered part of the learning outcomes of this module.

 ## Linux Installation
 From this point onward, Ubuntu 22.04 LTS is the reference operating system for this course.
 All practicals, examples, and troubleshooting assume this environment.